worldstar/NCHC-YOLOv9-Demo/README.md

 # YOLOv9 on NCHC
 Because the Dept of CSIE, TKU bought the GPU resources from NCHC in year 2025, to help teachers and students access this platform easily, I design this quick-start guide which introduces how to use the NCHC GPU instance by Slurm.
-This repository shows how to run an image classification algorithm (PyTorch) on NCHC Nano5 using Slurm and a Singularity container.
+This repository shows how to run YOLOv9 (PyTorch) on NCHC Nano5 using Slurm and a Singularity container.

 ## Quick-Start Steps
 ### 1. Connect to the Nano5 Server by SSH